cap-collectif/consultation-gouv-fr-deployment-api/README.md

 The basic deployment workflow includes several steps:

- * 1- a user requests a `example.consultation.gouv.fr` instance on the OGP toolbox website.
+ * 1- a user requests a `example.consultation.gouv.fr` instance on the *platform* website.
 His request is (email) verified, rate-limited and, if it seems legitimate, the instance creation process is launched ;
  * 2- the *platform* creates the DNS entries, depending on the requirements of the *provider*:
    * a `CNAME` dns entry is created, which links `example.consultation.gouv.fr` to a DNS name given by the provider. **This supposes that all the consultation platforms created through this API will hit the very same front server - which is BAD for scalability.
 An improved version should allow the provider to change the CNAME target  for each instance through an API (as long as the default CNAME target)**
    * if required by the provider, `SPF` and `DKIM` entries have to be created for `@example.consultation.gouv.fr`.
 All the outgoing emails will be sent using a `no-reply@example.consultation.gouv.fr` email address.